Himalayan tahr

 The Himalayan tahr has been introduced to Argentina, New Zealand, South Africa and the United States.

-Taxonomy
+Taxonomy and phylogeny

 Tahr belong to the subfamily Caprinae in the order Artiodactyla.
 Their closest relatives in the subfamily Caprinae are sheep and goats.

 A subspecies, the Eastern Himalayan tahr or shapi, was described in 1944.
 This classification is not considered valid anymore, and no subspecies are currently recognized.